OISS continues to provide services online. For more information, visit the OISS Coronavirus FAQ page.

 Department: Department notifies the Office of International Students & Scholars (OISS) of intent to invite foreign national to Rice by completing an online survey.
 Through the survey the Department provides OISS with:

-Department: Upon notification as to the appropriate visa type, the Department works with Payroll for proper paperwork.
+Department: Upon notification as to the appropriate visa type, the Department works with Payables for proper paperwork.

 Special Note: Proof of the proper immigration visa status must be presented when the visitor arrives.

 In all cases, it is best to contact OISS prior to making the terms of agreement with the foreign visitor in order to ensure proper payment can be made.